2025bscpe144-eng/Daniyal-s-Computer-Engineering-Journey/index.md

 permalink: /
 ---

-# Daniyal Nawaz

-### Computer Engineering Student | UET Lahore, Faisalabad Campus
+I am Daniyal Nawaz, a Computer Engineering student from UET Lahore, Faisalabad Campus Pakistan.
+I am passionate about programming, technology, and building my digital footprint as a student.
 Welcome to my personal blog and digital portfolio.
 Here, I document my learning journey, coding projects, university experiences, and technical knowledge as I grow as a Computer Engineer.

----

-## About Me

-I am Daniyal Nawaz, a Computer Engineering student from Faisalabad, Pakistan.
-I am passionate about programming, technology, and building my digital footprint as a student.

 ---